Can you get COVID-19 through the ventilation in your home?

 Still, there is enough uncertainty that some scientists are not ruling out the possibility entirely and suggest taking simple precautionary measures.

-“I don't think it's too serious an issue, but I think it brings up the importance of trying to be as proactive as possible,” infectious disease specialist at Toronto Western Hospital, Dr. Abdu Sharkawy, told CTV News’ Chief Anchor and Senior Editor Lisa LaFlamme last month.
+“I don't think it's too serious an issue, but I think it brings up the importance of trying to be as proactive as possible,” infectious disease specialist at Toronto Western Hospital, Dr. Abdu Sharkawy, told CTV News’ Chief Anchor and Senior Editor Lisa LaFlamme in April.

 “I would say that if the ventilation system is one in a high-rise apartment, for example, that it is unlikely that someone on the top floor will come in contact with the same virus that went through the ventilation system on the bottom floor.
 However, if it's a smaller shared dwelling, there is the possibility it could run through the ventilation system.”

-Despite how quickly information and knowledge on the virus can evolve in this pandemic, Sharkawy, an assistant professor of medicine with the University Health Network, still maintains that view.
+Despite how quickly information and knowledge on the virus can evolve in this pandemic, Sharkawy, an assistant professor of medicine with the University Health Network, maintained that view in May.

-“It’s always a good idea to open windows to optimize air flow and reduce the risk of a virus being confined to an indoor space,” he added in an email to CTVNews.ca on Tuesday.
+“It’s always a good idea to open windows to optimize air flow and reduce the risk of a virus being confined to an indoor space,” he added in an email to CTVNews.ca.

 There is no concrete evidence so far that someone can be infected through contaminated indoor air travelling over a great distance or through indoor vents, but there are at least indications that the virus can be found in the air somehow.